Foyin/Braille-Translator/README.md

 ## Technical Requirements
 - Translator
-  - Given arguments passed into the program at runtime, determine if the given string should be translated to English or Braille.
+  - Given arguments passed into the program at runtime, the application determines if the given string should be translated to English or Braille.
   - For Braille, each character is stored as a series of `O` (the letter O) or `.` (a period).
-  - Store Braille symbols as a 6 character string reading left to right, line by line, starting at the top left.
+  - Braille symbols are stored as a 6 character string reading left to right, line by line, starting at the top left.
 See examples below.
-  - When a Braille `capital follows` symbol is read, assume only the next symbol should be capitalized.
+  - When a Braille `capital follows` symbol is read, the application assumes only the next symbol should be capitalized.
-  - When a Braille `number follows` symbol is read, assume all following symbols are numbers until the next `space` symbol.
+  - When a Braille `number follows` symbol is read, the application assumes all following symbols are numbers until the next `space` symbol.
 - Braille Alphabet
   - Letters `a` through `z`
     - The ability to capitalize letters